DV

 What is the difference between BITO and MSTY?

-BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a futures-based approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
+BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a crypto approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach.
 They are issued by ProShares and YieldMax respectively.

 Can I hold both BITO and MSTY?